embench/embench-iot/doc/README.md

 By marking the inline assembly volatile and clobbering memory, we guarantee a function which will just contain a return statement.

+However alternative implementations may invoke an on-chip timer, writing values into global variables which can be read from the debugger.
+This is the case for the Arm reference board.

+Other files specific to the board may also be in this directory.
+For example OpenOCD configuration files and linker scripts for use when building the programs.

+### Configuration variables

+Custom variables for compiling the benchmarks for your target are specified as command line arguments to `scons`.

 ## The GNU Free Documentation License version 1.2, November 2002